apache/flink/docs/content/docs/deployment/security/security-delegation-token.md

 There are certain limitations to bear in mind when talking about DTs.

-Firstly, not all DTs actually expose their renewal period.
+* Not all DTs actually expose their renewal period.
 This is a service configuration that is not generally exposed to clients.
 For this reason, certain DT providers cannot provide a renewal period, thus requiring that the service's configuration is in some way synchronized with another service that does provide that information.
 The HDFS service, which is generally available when DTs are needed in the first place, provides this information, so in general it's a good idea for all services using DTs to use the same configuration as HDFS for the renewal period.

-Secondly, Flink is not parsing the user application code, so it doesn't know which delegation tokens will be needed.
+* Flink is not parsing the user application code, so it doesn't know which delegation tokens will be needed.
 This means that Flink will try to get as many delegation tokens as is possible based on the configuration available.
 That means that if an HBase token provider is enabled but the app doesn't actually use HBase, a DT will still be generated.
 The user would have to explicitly disable the mentioned provider in that case.

-Thirdly, it is challenging to create DTs "on demand".
+* It is challenging to create DTs "on demand".
 Flink obtains/distributes tokens upfront and re-obtains/re-distributes them periodically.
 The advantage, though, is that user code does not need to worry about DTs, since Flink will handle them transparently when the proper configuration is available.

+* There are external file system plugins which are authenticating to the same service.
+One good example is `s3-hadoop` and `s3-presto`.
+They both authenticate to S3.
+They're having different service names but obtaining tokens for the same service which might cause unintended consequences.
+Since they're obtaining tokens for the same service they store these tokens at the same place.
+It's easy to see that if they're used together with the same credentials then there will be no issues since the tokens are going to be overwritten by each other in a single-threaded way (which belongs to a single user).
+However, if the plugins are configured with different user credentials then the token which will be used for data processing can belong to any of the users which is non-deterministic.